Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Conclusion and outlook

 \section{Conclusion and outlook}

-The negative frequency solutions of the field equation are needed for proper quantization of the minimally coupled scalar field in de Sitter space.
-Contrary to the Minkowski space, the elimination of de Sitter negative norm in the minimally coupled states breaks the de Sitter invariance.
-In order to restore the de Sitter invariance, one needs to take into account the negative frequency solution or negative norm states {\it i.e.} the Krein space quantization.
-It is found that perusing this method the quantum field theory is automatically re-normalized.

-Unitarity of the S matrix reflects the fundamental principle of probability conservation.
-Even though we have introduced the artificial device of indefinite metric quantization, the physical quantities always refer to states with positive norms-a principle that is preserved through the time evolution of the theory.
-We conclude that with the conditions i) and ii) in page 4, the un-physical states do not contribute to the S matrix elements and the unitarity is preserved.
-Even thought un-physical states have disappeared from the physical subspace, their impact in automatic regularization of probability amplitudes remains as an excellent tool for resolving the problem of divergences in QFT and consequently in quantum gravity.
-In this method the gravitational field can be quantized in the background field method.
+In this construction, even though we have introduced the artificial device of Krein space quantization, the physical quantities always refer to states with positive frequency.
+We conclude that with the conditions i) and ii) in page $3$, the un-physical states do not contribute to the S matrix elements, so unitarity preserve.
+Even thought un-physical states have disappeared from the physical subspace, their impact on automatic regularization of two-point function remains as an excellent tool for resolving the problem of infra-red divergences.

-In the conformal gravity (or in the gauging of the conformal group $SO(2,4)$), the gravitational field can be described by a rank-3 mix-symmetry tensor field \cite{bfh83,tatafa10,tapeta12,fr84}.
-In Krein space quantization this field can be quantized and in its linear approximation, graviton is indeed an elementary particle!
-This case will be considered explicitly in the forthcoming papers.
+This construction although successfully removes the infra-red divergence and preserves the de Sitter covariance for quantum linear gravity, does not maintain the analyticity of the two-point function.
+Another problematic issue in this approach is the difference between the introduced vacuum state (Gupta-Bleuler vacuum) with the Bunch-Davies vacuum state which commonly use for QFT in de Sitter space.
+In the forthcoming paper ({Quantum Linear Gravity in de Sitter Universe On Bunch-Davies vacuum state), these obstacles are successfully removed \cite{taro14}.

-{\bf{Acknowlegements}}: We are grateful to J. Iliopoulos, J.P.
-Gazeau, H. Pejhan and M.R.
-Tanhayi for their helpful discussions and S. Teymourpoor for their interest in this work.
+{\bf{Acknowlegements}}: We are grateful to J. Iliopoulos and J.P.
+Gazeau for their helpful discussions and S. Teymourpoor for her interest in this work.